PROFINET Configuration Guide, Cisco Catalyst IE3x00, IE3400 Heavy Duty, and ESS3300 Series Switches

 Information About Configuring PROFINET

-PROFINET is the leading Industrial Ethernet Standard that uses TCP/IP and IT standards for automation control.
-PROFINET is
+PROFINET is the leading Industrial Ethernet standard that uses TCP/IP and IT standards to connect and control machines in

-particularly useful for industrial automation systems and process control networks in which motion control and precision control
+real time.
+It is widely used in industrial automation and process control networks, especially for motion control and precision

-of instrumentation and test equipment are important.
-It emphasizes data exchange and defines communication paths to meet speed
+instrumentation.
+PROFINET emphasizes fast, reliable data exchange and defines communication paths to meet different speed

-requirements.
-PROFINET communication is scalable on three levels:
+Communication Levels: PROFINET communication is scalable across three levels:

 PROFINET Device Roles